Vol 18, No 3 (2024)

 Discussion: The ethical approach in palliative care, especially in Edwards syndrome, involves orthothanasia, aiming to respect the overall well-being and dignity of the terminally ill patient.
 Effective and empathetic communication, preparation for hospital discharge to allow for death at home, and post-decision follow-up are crucial aspects.
 The correct practice of orthothanasia involves technical competence and ethical sensitivity, emphasizing a multidisciplinary and transdisciplinary approach.

 Conclusions: This case study highlights the importance of palliative care in Edwards syndrome, emphasizing the need for a holistic and compassionate approach considering the physical, emotional, and social needs of the patient and their family.
-Collaboration strategies, open communication, health professional training, and the implementation of family-centered care are essential to provide effective and compassionate palliative care in these complex cases.
+Collaboration strategies, open communication, health professional training, and the implementation of family-centered care are essential to providing effective and compassionate palliative care in these complex cases.

 Abstract